badfantomasss/esx-legacy/[esx]/esx_skin/README.md

 ### Using Release
 - Download https://github.com/esx-framework/esx-legacy/archive/refs/tags/1.7.5.zip
-- Move all dependencies and esx_identity to you resource folder
+- Move all dependencies and esx_skin to you resource folder

 ## Installation
 - Import `esx_skin.sql` to your database